Rajitvel/DSA/README.md

-This repostity explain codechef solutions to simple os problems
+This repository explain codechef solutions to simple os problems